tmdoit/node-red-contrib-alasql/README.md

 To manipulate output format please consult the use of [`VALUE OF`](https://github.com/agershun/alasql/wiki/Value), [`MATRIX OF`](https://github.com/agershun/alasql/wiki/MATRIX), [`COLUMN OF`](https://github.com/agershun/alasql/wiki/COLUMN), [`ROW OF`](https://github.com/agershun/alasql/wiki/ROW), and [`RECORDSET OF`](https://github.com/agershun/alasql/wiki/RECORDSET).

-If several queries are executed (seperated by `;`) the returned value will be an array with the result from each.
+If several queries are executed (separated by `;`) the returned value will be an array with the result from each.